 When you think Greek islands, you think Santorini.
 Your next thought may be white houses, cliffs, sunsets…but hiking?
 Yeah, hiking didn’t come to mind when we first decided to go to the Greek islands for our honeymoon, either, but I was really excited to find out there are some really spectacular trails.

-Santorini’s Caldera Path was a hiking highlight for us, with six miles of insane views, cool villages and towns, and a giant nutella crepe waiting for me at the end.
+Santorini’s Caldera Path was a hiking highlight for us, with six miles of ridiculous views, cool villages and towns, and a giant nutella crepe waiting for me at the end.
 If this is the only walking you do on Santorini, I would highly recommend our tour guide Nikos Boutsinis.

 We took a walking tour with Nikos the day before hiking the Caldera, opting for Nikos’ Santorini Wanderlust tour that took you through the town of Pyrgos to talk about Santorini’s history, architecture, and culture.
 We not only had so much more historical context to do the Oia to Fira hike, but also got some local intel from Nikos on the best way to do it.
 Namely, don’t start in Oia!